kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 influence the PolicyServers in a bad way.
 We look forward to new policies that take advantage of it!

-As always, we are curious of what features you would like next and how you are enjoying Kubewarden.
+As always, we are curious as to which features you would like next and how you are enjoying Kubewarden.
 Reach out to us on [slack](https://kubernetes.slack.com/?redir=%2Fmessages%2Fkubewarden) or join our [monthly community meeting](https://teamup.com/ks2bj74dvw132mhjtj?view=a&showProfileAndInfo=0&showSidepanel=1&disableSidepanel=1&showMenu=1&showAgendaHeader=1&showAgendaDetails=0&showYearViewHeader=1) to talk more about Kubewarden!